4-HO-MET: History

 4-HO-MET was first synthesized and discovered by Alexander Shulgin in the 1970s.
 It was first described in the scientific literature by David Repke and colleagues by 1981.
-Subsequently, 4-HO-MET was described by Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved) in 1997.
-It was encountered as a novel recreational and designer drug in Europe by 2008.
+Subsequently, 4-HO-MET was described by Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved) in 1997 as being- aside from its synthesis- indistinguishable from any other ethyl homologue.
+It was encountered as a novel recreational and designer drug in Europe by 2008 and recently in the United States in 2025.